 We collect, store and use the following kinds of personal information if provided by you or collected about you:

 Certain types of personal information are in a special category under the Data Protection Law, as they are considered to be more sensitive.
 Examples of this type of sensitive data would be information about health, race, religious beliefs, political views, trade union membership, sex life or sexuality or genetic/biometric information.
 We collect only a limited amount of this kind of data (if any).

-We only collect this type of information about our beneficiaries to the extent that there is a clear reason for us to do so, for example if it is linked to the motive of or treatment during a kidnap or detention and for the purpose of providing appropriate support or facilities to you.
+We only collect this type of information about our beneficiaries to the extent that there is a clear reason for us to do so, for example if it is linked to the motive of or treatment during a kidnap or detention and for the purpose of providing appropriate support.
 We may also collect this information from those supporting our cause if you are taking part in a sporting event.
 We will also collect this type of information if you make it public or volunteer it to us.

 Wherever it is practical for us to do so, we will make it clear why we are collecting this type of information and what it will be used for.

 We will use your personal information to:

 We will never sell or rent your information to third parties for marketing purposes.
 However, we may disclose your information to third parties in connection with the other purposes set out in this policy.
 These third parties may include: